marcocofano/excalidraw.nvim/README.md

 ## Features

 - Opens links to .excalidraw files in the APP.
-- Create new scenes file (and possibly open it in app).
-From .md files, give it a name and it creates the scene, a link to the file and puts the cursor on the name (at the start).
+- Create new scene json file, give it a name and it creates the scene, a link to the file and puts the cursor on the name (at the start).
 Optionally, it opens the scene with the default app.
 You can configure where to save your scenes.
 - Templates: It can open, save and reuse templates scenes.
 It uses Telescope pickers. vim-fzf available in the future.